rajeshkumar1312/PwC-Call-Center-Trends-Analysis/README.md

 ### Analysis & Insight

-- One of the important insights that Claire, the call center manager wants to know is the overall customer satisfaction score (CSAT), which means how satisfied customers are with there business.
-This was calculated by diving the positive rating (in this case 4 – 5 ratings) by the total number of responses and multiplying the answer by 100.
-To get my positive responses, I created a conditional column that only consist of 4 -5 ratings (positive).After all the calculation, the overall customer satisfaction score (CSAT) is 49.90%.

 - The call center has 8 agents in total.
-With Jim having the highest total rating at 1819 and Joi with the lowest at 1612.
+With Jim having the highest total answered calls 536 and stewart with the lowest at 477.

-- From the total of 5000 calls that came in, the agents were able to answered 4054 calls indicating that 946 were abandoned.
+- From the total of 5000(100%) calls that came in, the agents were able to answered 4054(81%) calls indicating that 946(19%) were abandoned.

-- Out of the 4054 calls answered, the agents were able to resolved 3646 of the problem (customer concern) while they were not able to resolve those issues 408 times.
+- Out of the 4054(81%) calls answered, the agents were able to resolved 3646(73%) of the problem (customer concern) while they were not able to resolve those issues 408(27%) times.

-- The agents average speed of answering calls was 67.52 seconds.
+- The agents average speed of answering calls was 54.75 seconds.

-- The peak time of the call center are 11:55 am and 3:21 pm, 30 calls always comes in by these times.
+- Number of calls per months on January Number of calls answered 1455 and were abandoned calls is 317.
+February Number of calls answered 1298 and were abandoned calls is 318 and March Number of calls answered 1301 and were abandoned calls is 311.

 ## Overall Visualization.